 What does REAP do?

-The Rural Enterprise Assistance Program is a small business development program at the Center for Rural Affairs.
+The Rural Enterprise Assistance Project (REAP) is a small business development program at the Center for Rural Affairs.
 REAP includes four components: business management training; a loan fund; networking; and technical assistance.
-REAP staff provide assistance to all members of a local REAP group or to individual “at-large” members on an ongoing basis as requested.

 REAP is the largest full-service microenterprise development program in Nebraska and the only program that strives to serve all of the state’s rural areas.